kaizen-ai/kaizenflow/documentation/general/general.md

 - All-hands meeting on Mondays has the following goals:
   - Summarize projects going on and their status
+    - Review the ZenHub board
-    - E.g. what are blocking tasks across projects
+    - E.g., what are blocking tasks across projects
   - Discuss topics of general interest
     - E.g., organization, process
-  - Talk about team, hiring, ...
+  - Talk about the team, hiring, customers

 ### Technical sync-ups

-- We meet one time per week for each of the projects (e.g., NLP, INFRA, SCORING)
+- We meet one or two times per week for each of the projects (e.g., NLP, INFRA)

 - Please check your calendar to make sure the times work and the invited participants are correct